diogoascarneiro/TuubLuup/README.md

 ## Usage

+1. Start by selecting how many videos you want to display (1-8)
-1. The main page displays six YouTube videos in a grid layout.
+2. The main window displays your selected videos in an optimized grid layout
-2. Each video has basic controls (play/pause, speed control) below it.
-3. You can change a video by entering a YouTube URL or video ID in the input field below the video.
+3. Move your mouse to the top of the screen to reveal the control bar
-4. Click the "Open Controls in New Window" button at the top to open a separate window with more detailed controls for all videos.
+4. Click "Open Controls" to launch a separate window for managing all videos
+5. In the control window, you can:
+   - Change video URLs/IDs
+   - Adjust playback speed
+   - Play/pause individual videos
+   - See video titles and current status
-5. Changes made in either window will be synchronized between both windows.
+6. Changes made in the control window are instantly reflected in the main display

+## Performance Tips

+- For optimal performance during VJ sets, preload your videos before your performance
+- Use shorter, high-energy clips for more dynamic visuals
+- Experiment with different playback speeds to create interesting visual textures
+- For installations, consider videos with slower movements or ambient qualities
+- Use odd numbers of videos (3, 5, 7) to create asymmetrical visual interest

 ## License